– Thinking about developing mitigation credits on your farm or ranch?

-EASI’s proprietary Mitigation Credit Price Report can improve project budgeting and compliance.
+EASI’s proprietary Mitigation Credit Price Report (MCPR) can improve project budgeting and compliance.

-The MCPR can improve the accuracy of Return-on-Investment calculations for proposed mitigation banks.
+The MCPR can also improve the accuracy of Return-on-Investment Estimates for New mitigation bank projects.

 The Mitigation Credit Price Report (MCPR) provides bid, ask and sales price records for compensatory mitigation credits from across the U.S., from the 1990s to the present.
-The database includes about 750 records and is growing in size every week.
+The database includes nearly 1000 records and is growing every week.
 It includes market price references for:

 - Wetland credits